 Instead of focusing on one discipline in school, writes Kimberly Holland, future engineers must broaden their outlook and perhaps their skill set.
 She quotes Patsy Brackin, PhD, a commissioner at the Accreditation Board for Engineering and Technology: “What’s so cool to me is areas that are linking together.
 Robotics, for example, puts together science, mechanical engineering, electrical engineering, and controls.
 A lot of what we’re doing in sustainability is looking at chemical engineering, civil engineering, and aspects of mechanical engineering.”
+Read the article.

 6. Change Agents: 4 Programs Making a Difference Through Impact Design

 This article highlights programs that train students in impact design, a cross-disciplinary methodology that promotes positive environmental, social, and economic change through design and engineering.